peteroupc/html3dutil/doc/H3DU.Math.md

 A 4-element array giving the axis of rotation as the first three elements, followed by the angle in degrees as the fourth element.
-Whenever the axis of rotation points toward the viewer, a positive value means the angle runs in a counterclockwise direction for right-handed coordinate systems and in a clockwise direction for left-handed systems.
+While the axis of rotation points toward the viewer, a positive value means the angle runs in a counterclockwise direction for right-handed coordinate systems and in a clockwise direction for left-handed systems.
 (Type: Array.&lt;Number>)